Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 2. Relics inspired by Ryu, Ken, Chun Li and Guile. - Done in v0.11.
 3. Add Custom Modifiers (and other small stuff) related with the major theme. - Done in v0.11.
 4. Small improvement in FX and relic images, polishing of content in general. - Done.
 5. Mod release!
-Release at Github, Steam and Nexus Mods. (all future milestones, when finished, shall have proper releases) - Only missing Nexus Mods.
+Release at Github and Steam. (all future milestones, when finished, shall have proper releases) - Done.

 - (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing the fourth milestone)

 6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and a secret guest.
+7. Starting support to Nexus Mods.
-7. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
+8. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
-8. One boss relic for Boxer, Claw and Sagat, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
+9. One boss relic for Boxer, Claw and Sagat, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
-9. Focus in Dictator's inspired relic. (only in his relic because it will use the Friendly Minions mod)
+10. Focus in Dictator's inspired relic. (only in his relic because it will use the Friendly Minions mod)
-10. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
+11. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
-11. Relics inspired by Fei Long and Deejay. (number unknown)
+12. Relics inspired by Fei Long and Deejay. (number unknown)
-12. ?????????????????????
+13. ?????????????????????
-13. Reworking of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
+14. Reworking of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
-14. Reworking of other Custom Modifiers to have more mini-characters.
+15. Reworking of other Custom Modifiers to have more mini-characters.
-15. Update of beta art and sound assets to release version
+16. Update of beta art and sound assets to release version
+17. Polishing, refactoring and balancing.

 (and here we reach v1.0)

-16. Polishing, refactoring and balancing.
-17. Synergy and adaptation with Infinite Spire.
+18. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
-18. Boss inspired by Street Fighter 2 stuff.
+19. Boss inspired by Street Fighter 2 stuff.
-19. Synergy with Halation.
+20. Synergy with Halation.
 (Simulated Spire?
 Yep.)
-20. Add a Challenge to Challenge The Spire. (which one?
+21. Add a Challenge to Challenge The Spire. (which one?
 Hm...)
-21. Synergy and adaptation with other mods.
+22. Synergy and adaptation with other mods.

 And MAYBE (not making promises here)

-22. Synergy with Googly Eyes
+23. Synergy with Googly Eyes
-23. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+24. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-24. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+25. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
-25. Elite monsters.
+26. Elite monsters.
-26. Extra events.
+27. Extra events.

 # Requirements